-At the time of issuance of the Series 2017 Bonds, LACMTA will execute a Continuing Disclosure Certificate (the "Continuing Disclosure Certificate"), which will provide for disclosure obligations on the part of LACMTA.
-Under the Continuing Disclosure Certificate, LACMTA will covenant for the benefit of Bondholders and Beneficial Owners of the Series 2017 Bonds to provide certain financial information and operating data relating to LACMTA by not later than 195 days after the end of the prior Fiscal Year (the "Annual Reports"), and to provide notices of the occurrence of certain enumerated events (the "Listed Events").
+At the time of issuance of the Series 2018-A Bonds, LACMTA will execute a Continuing Disclosure Certificate (the "Continuing Disclosure Certificate"), which will provide for disclosure obligations on the part of LACMTA.
+Under the Continuing Disclosure Certificate, LACMTA will covenant for the benefit of Owners and Beneficial Owners of the Series 2018-A Bonds to provide certain financial information and operating data relating to LACMTA by not later than 195 days after the end of the prior Fiscal Year (the "Annual Reports"), and to provide notices of the occurrence of certain enumerated events (the "Listed Events").
 The Annual Reports and the notices of Listed Events will be filed with the MSRB through its EMMA System.
-See "APPENDIX G-FORM OF CONTINUING DISCLOSURE CERTIFICATE."
+See "APPENDIX G- FORM OF CONTINUING DISCLOSURE CERTIFICATE."
 LACMTA has become aware that some information that was made available in a timely manner on the EMMA System pursuant to LACMTA's continuing disclosure obligations was not linked to the CUSIP numbers for all affected series of bonds.
 LACMTA has corrected this issue.
-In addition, LACMTA has become aware that in a few instances, notices of changes in ratings on some of LACMTA's bonds were not filed in a timely manner.
+In addition, LACMTA has become aware that in a few instances, notices of changes in ratings on some of its bonds were not filed in a timely manner.
 LACMTA has made corrective filings regarding these ratings changes.

-SALE OF SERIES 2017 BONDS
+SALE OF SERIES 2018-A BONDS

-The Series 2017-A Bonds were sold at competitive sale on October, 2017 and awarded to (the "Series 2017-A Winning Bidder") at a purchase price of \$ (consisting of the par amount of the Series 2017-A Bonds, [plus/less an] original issue premium/discount of \$, and less an amount retained by the Series 2017-A Winning Bidder as compensation (i.e., underwriter's discount) of \$).
-The Series 2017-A Winning Bidder will purchase all of the Series 2017-A Bonds, subject to certain terms and conditions set forth in the Notice Inviting Bids, dated [September], 2017, the approval of certain legal matters by counsel, and certain other conditions.
-The Series 2017-B Bonds were sold at competitive sale on October, 2017 and awarded to (the "Series 2017-B Winning Bidder" and together with the Series A Winning Bidder, the "Winning Bidders") at a purchase price of \$ (consisting of the par amount of the Series 2017-B Bonds, [plus/less an] original issue premium/discount of \$, and less an amount retained by the Series 2017-B Winning Bidder as compensation (i.e., underwriter's discount) of \$).
-The Series 2017-B Winning Bidder will purchase all of the Series 2017-B Bonds, subject to certain terms and conditions set forth in the Notice Inviting Bids, dated [September], 2017, the approval of certain legal matters by counsel, and certain other conditions.
+The Series 2018-A Bonds were sold at competitive sale on, 2018 and awarded to (the "Winning Bidder") at a purchase price of \$ (consisting of the par amount of the Series 2018-A Bonds, [plus/less an] original issue [premium/discount] of \$ and less an underwriter's discount of \$).
+The Winning Bidder will purchase all of the Series 2018-A Bonds, subject to certain terms and conditions set forth in the Notice Inviting Bids, dated March 22, 2018, the approval of certain legal matters by counsel, and certain other conditions.